Erzie07/Gipfel/README.md

 # Gip Workout Tracker Landing Page

-A landing page for the Hevy workout tracker app.
+A landing page for the gipfel workout tracker app.

 ## Setup